- Cancer, sex, and sexuality

 The sexual response of men and women has 4 phases:

-Desire is an interest in sex.
+Desire is an interest in sexual activity.
 You may just think about sex, feel attracted to someone, or be frustrated because of a lack of sex.
-Sexual desire is a normal part of life from the teenage years on.
+Sexual desire is a natural part of life from the teenage years on.

 Excitement is the phase when you feel aroused or “turned on.”
-Touching and stroking feel much more intense when a person is excited.
+Touching and stroking feels much more pleasurable and intense when a person is excited.
 Excitement also results from sexual fantasies and sensual sights, sounds, scents, and tastes.
 Physically, excitement means that:

 - The heart beats faster.